atharvacoolkarni/atharvacoolkarni.github.io/_portfolio/flight-analysis.md

 _Figure 2: Weekly mean delay_

-Hence, the best day of the week is Saturday.
-To avoid delays, it is best to avoid Thursdays, Fridays, and Mondays.
+To minimize delays, fly on Saturdays or Tuesdays, and avoid Thursdays and Fridays.

 ### The best time of the year (month)
 ---
-The best time of the year to fly, by month, is September which has a mean of about six minutes.
-The next best month is April which has a mean of about seven minutes.
-The highest mean is during July, with December and June coming in 2nd and 3rd place for highest mean.
-This corresponds to the Summer and Winter break, hence the rise in delays.
-January also has high delays due to spill over from Winter break and New Year’s.
-It can also include the weather from winter season in December and January.
-The same can be seen in the R visualization.
+According to the monthly delay chart, September has the lowest average delays, followed by April.
+The highest delays are in July, with December and June also showing elevated delay averages.
+These peaks correspond to summer and winter break periods.
+January and August have moderately high delays, likely due to seasonal effects.

 <div class="viz-container">
   <div class="iframe-wrapper">